ScreedVA/checkers-imp-adv-coding-proj/README.md

 ## Dependancies
 - Pygame Framework handles graphical user interface functionality
-- Pillow Library is used for image manupluation and cropping
+- Pillow Library is used for image manipluation and cropping
 - Json libary handles python dictionary to json serialization